inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - Do not mark up subheadings/straplines with separate heading elements.

-4. Provide alternative text for salient images
+4. Provide alternative text for images that require it

     - Apply `alt=""` or `aria-hidden="true"` to images that are purely decorative or contain content that is already conveyed in text.
+    - Describe the image as specifically as possible, whilst keeping it short and succinct.
+    - Don’t include  ‘Image of ’ or ’Picture of’ in your alt text—a screen reader will announce this by default.

-5. Are all links visible and keyboard-accessible?
+5. Are all interactive elements visible and keyboard-accessible?

+    - This includes links, buttons, audio and video controls, as well as any type of form input (input, textarea, select)

+    - Ensure all interactive elements have a clear, unambiguous `:focus` state, preferrably different from the `:hover` state.
+If removing the browser-default focus outline, an alternative is required.

-    - Links should have `text-decoration: underline` (at least in body copy)
+    - Links should have `text-decoration: underline;` (at least in body copy) and colour should be used as a redundant cue. i.e. not the sole indicator that an element is a link.

-    - Ensure all links have a clear, unambiguous `:focus` state

 6. Does all text meet the minimum contrast ratio?